"

 • There are sources of personal ethics and sources of company ethics.
 Our personal sources of ethics may come from the models we had in our childhood, such as parents, or from experiences, religion, or culture.
 Companies use values statements and codes of ethics to ensure everyone is following the same ethical codes, since ethics vary from person to person.

-• Philosophers look at ethical frameworks following a utilitarian approach, common good approach, rights approach, and the virtue approach.
-These approaches provide a framework for sound ethical decision making.\
+• Philosophers look at ethical frameworks following a utilitarian approach, a common good approach, a rights approach, and a virtue approach.
+These approaches provide a framework for sound ethical decision-making.\

 • The Twelve Questions Model encourages us to ask questions such as who this decision affects to determine the best ethical choice.